lblain622/Swen-755-Thread-Pooling/README.md

 ## AI Usage
 - We used ChatGPT and Grammarly to help phrase some parts of the readme.
 - We used ChatGPT to help with formatting assistance for the readme markdown file.
+- We used ChatGPT to help with Gradle Configuration for JSOUP

 ---